-Olde Providence Racquet Club was the site of the 2014 NC State Closed Championships (Odd Years), where nearly 100 players competed in one of USTA North Carolina's six annual state closed tournaments.
-This year's tournament was held from Oct.
-23-26 and featured 15 age groups/levels of competition.
+Olde Providence Racquet Club was the site of the 2015 NC State Closed Adult Championships (Odd Years), hosting the tournament from Oct.
+22-25 in Charlotte.

 More than 100 players took part in this year's tournament.
 To find full results, click here.
 Below are the state champions from the weekend in Charlotte.

 Denver mixed doubles team wins Section title

 Last year an 18 & Over 9.0 mixed doubles team from Denver, N.C., took a trip to the Southern Sectional Championships, but due to injuries and some missed opportunities, they fell short of their goal of winning a title.